Ujung Bocur surf break South Sumatra

 December to March

 A transitional period often providing the best conditions for Mandiri Beach with offshore winds prevailing late into the day.
+The waves around Walur in the Utara district can also be an option if the winds are favourable.

-Recommended months: May to October.
+Recommended months: June to September.

 Tides